 On recent projects that represent the firm’s unique approach

 Our firm’s approach to design is consistent.
 We have several market sectors that we work in, but each project begins the same.
 First, develop a very good understanding of the client’s priorities, values, and objectives for the project.
 From there, the conceptual development of the design will be built upon a solid foundation.
-One unique thing that really helps our design process is having all in-house architects, interior designers, landscape architects, and engineers (structural/ mechanical/ electrical/ fire protection/ civil) in very close proximity (top 2 floors of the same building).
+One unique thing that really helps our design process is having all in-house architects, interior designers, landscape architects and engineers (structural/ mechanical/ electrical/ fire protection/ civil) in very close proximity (top 2 floors of the same building).

 Some recent/current projects from our Native American, Civic and Federal market sectors:

 3. Aircraft Hangar at Naval Air Station North Island, Coronado Island: This project began with a large meeting with the design team and the Installation Commander.
 He clearly challenged FSB to develop a facility design that transcends its utilitarian purpose of helicopter hangar, and to create a building that is a “celebration of the birthplace of Naval aviation”.
-In response, I worked with our structural engineer and current Federal Market Principal, Gene Brown to arrive at a unique hangar design that met the challenge.
+In response, I worked with our structural engineer and our Federal Market Principal, Gene Brown, to arrive at a unique hangar design that met the challenge.
 The final design incorporates abstract aircraft references such as the airfoil shaped accent metal panel roofs over each of the three squadron airside entrances; and, aircraft tail/horizontal stabilizer references at each of the three landside entrances.
-This LEED Gold project was one of two hangar projects we did in San Diego, CA – the other was LEED Platinum.
+This LEED Gold project was one of two hangar projects we did in San Diego, CA — the other was LEED Platinum.